bgd-labs/aave-proposals-v3/src/20231203_AaveV2Ethereum_ChaosLabsRFAndIRUpdatesAaveV2Ethereum/ChaosLabsRFAndIRUpdatesAaveV2Ethereum.md

 ### Increase Borrow Rates:

 To encourage the repayment of borrowed assets, we propose raising the borrow rates across V2 frozen assets.
-This will be achieved by creating a constant borrow rate up to the currently set UOptomal configuration.
-Accordingly, we put forward the following options for the community to choose from:
+This will be achieved by creating a constant borrow rate up to the currently set UOptomal configuration, with the moderate option as voted by the community on Snapshot:

 _Moderate (Chaos Recommendation):_

 1. Set Base Rate at 20%
-2. Set Slope1 at 0%
-3. Set Slope2 at 300%

-_Aggressive:_

-1. Set Base Rate at 40%
 2. Set Slope1 at 0%
 3. Set Slope2 at 300%